Present additional information

 1.0 | Add a downloadable file

-Regularly, additional content is not optimized for a video format (e.g. references of a study in a pharmaceutical instruction video).
-In those cases you can add a button to your video to let viewers download a PDF file.
+Often, additional content is not suited to a video format (for example, references from a study in a pharmaceutical instruction video).
+In those cases, you can add a button to your video to let viewers download a PDF file.

-• Upload a PDD file to the Media Library
+• Upload a PDF file to the Media Library

 • Also upload a button image

-• When uploading is complete, drag the button image to the canvas.
+• When the upload is complete, drag the button image to the canvas

 • Select the button and expand the “onClick” section

-• Here we will select the last icon and pick the PDF file we just uploaded to the Media Library.
+• Select the last icon and pick the PDF file you just uploaded to the Media Library

 When viewers click the button, the PDF file will automatically start downloading to their device.